Olympus FT shutter count

 Knowing the shutter count is useful when buying or selling a camera, for example, on ebay, as it provides an indication on how intensively the camera has been used.
 Olympus cameras do not store the information on the number of shutter releases in the EXIF data, and no reference exists in the camera manuals on how to retrieve the shutter count.
 Nevertheless, the number of shutter actuations - along with related camera usage data - is stored within the camera's memory and can be accessed through hidden service menus.

 The procedure to obtain the shutter count differs between Olympus cameras produced before and after June 2009.
 For the earlier models, that is most FourThirds cameras (E-1, E-3, E-30, E-300, E-330, E-400, E-410, E-420, E-500, E-510, E-520, E-600, and E-620), the steps are outlined below.
 The procedure to follow for the more recent FourThirds, mFT, and advanced compact models is described separately on the Olympus E-5, PEN/OM-D and XZ shutter actuations page.
-Also, corresponding information on the shutter count of FT cameras from Panasonic and Leica can be found, respectively, on the Panasonic L1 and Leica Digilux 3 actuations page and the Panasonic L10 shutter activations page.
+Also, corresponding information on the shutter count of FT cameras from Panasonic and Leica can be found on the Panasonic L1 and Leica Digilux 3 actuations page.
 No problems have been reported to date from accessing the hidden service menus, but kindly note that if you decide to perform the steps below, you do so at your own risk.

 Getting the shutter count on Olympus FT cameras is a multi-step procedure.
 A video is available from poobajones that shows the sequence of buttons to push on an Olympus E-510, which is representative for the FourThirds cameras covered here (Olympus E-1, Olympus E-3, Olympus E-30, Olympus Evolt E-300, Olympus Evolt E-330, Olympus Evolt E-400, Olympus Evolt E-410, Olympus E-420, Olympus Evolt E-500, Olympus Evolt E-510, Olympus E-520, Olympus E-600, Olympus E-620).
 The individual steps are described in detail below.

 With your camera's battery well charged, perform the following twelve steps in sequence to display the service menu that shows the number of shutter releases.
 You can also follow the procedure in this YouTube video.